FreeCAD/FreeCAD-render/docs/EngineInstall.md

 After installing, it is recommended to make sure your rendering engine is fully
 functional: test scenes are usually provided with the renderer for that purpose, please refer to its documentation.

+You'll also find a 'Test' button on the settings screen for each renderer, so you can make sure that the settings you've entered for a renderer make sense for Render Workbench.

 ### Set up external rendering engines in the workbench